maniacs-oss/snackis/snabel.md

 ```

 ### Expressions
-Parentheses may be used to divide expressions into separate parts, each level copies the current stack on entry and restores it with the result (if any) pushed on exit.
+Parentheses may be used to divide expressions into separate parts, each level copies the stack on entry and restores it with the result (if any) pushed on exit.

 ```
 > (1 2 +) (2 2 *) +